 Kagyu Dechen Buddhism North West runs a network of groups and centres.
 Above all, we provide opportunities for people to study and practice Buddhist meditation, including online classes.

 Kagyu Buddhism in Manchester

 Part of the Dechen community

-Kagyu Ling and its associated groups throughout the north west are part of Dechen, an international association of centres of the Karma Kagyu and Sakya traditions of Tibetan Buddhism, founded by Lama Jampa Thaye under the spiritual authority of Karma Thinley Rinpoche.
-There are centres, groups and retreat centres throughout the UK and worldwide offering a range of classes, courses and other activities.
+Kagyu Ling and its regional groups are part of the Dechen community.
+Dechen is an international association of the Karma Kagyu and Sakya traditions of Tibetan Buddhism, founded by Lama Jampa Thaye under the spiritual authority of Karma Thinley Rinpoche.

 Charity run by volunteers